-Hailing from Northern California, Molly Kruse is a Los Angeles-based singer-songwriter.
-At its heart, Molly’s sound is a blend of poppy, sweet soul with a rootsy, Americana twist and a dash of jazz and classic rock.
-What is most noticeable in her songs is her voice, a powerful amalgam of musical influences and shining medium for weaving intricate harmonic and melodic vocal lines.
+At its heart, Molly’s sound is a blend of poppy, sweet soul with a rootsy, Americana twist and a dash of jazz and classic rock: “I just can’t seem to pick a genre!” she muses.
+“I love so many different styles of music and so many different styles of music have influenced me that I feel inspired to pay homage to all of them in my writing.”
+Even more noticeable in her songs is her voice, a powerful amalgam of musical influences and shining medium for weaving intricate harmonic and melodic vocal lines.

-In addition to her vocal prowess, Molly’s writing showcases the depth of her life experience and inner emotional life.
-Growing up, Molly was a visceral and prolific writer, creating short novels and stories for family and friends.
-She parlays this penchant for storytelling into poetic, incisive lyricism.
+In addition to her vocal prowess, Molly’s lyrical content showcases the depth of her life experience and inner emotional life.
+She parlays her penchant for storytelling into poetic, incisive lyricism.
 She commonly writes on themes of love (lost and found), family, friendship, pain, and the shared ironies of intimate relationships.

 Kruse performs regularly at locales across the US.
 Her EP will be available come early 2018 on iTunes and various streaming platforms, as well as on vinyl and CD.